 The Mosaic Covenant is identified with the giving of the Laws, which was given to Moses and at times can be confusing, Hebrews 9:1-5.
 The laws were not the covenant, but gives the dispensation’s governmental rules for Israel's economy in carrying out the covenant.
 Both the Mosaic Covenant and Law of Moses were added to the Dispensation of Promise for Israel and the world to obey at this specific time, Galatians 3:17.

-Contained in the Mosaic Law were principles that either where carry over laws from earlier dispensations or modified laws from the former dispensations.
-It also, had new laws for the new dispensation of Promise coming into its fulness, and universal laws from the former dispensations.
+Contained in the Mosaic Law were principles that either where carry over laws from earlier dispensations, or modified laws from the former dispensations.
+It also, had new laws for the new dispensation of Promise coming into its fullness, with the universal laws from the former dispensations.

-The Law of Moses given to the world was only a temporal guardian which brought Israel and the world to the events which eventually came about, the New Covenant becoming operational, Galatians 3:19-25.
+The Law of Moses given to the world was only a temporal guardian that brought Israel and the world to the events that eventually came about, with the New Covenant becoming operational, Galatians 3:19-25.
 The laws in the Law of Moses were the rules for carrying out the Mosaic Covenant in the economy of the Dispensation of Promise.
-Contained in this temporal guardian, specific moral universal laws were spelled out for humanity obedience, (the Ten Commandments).
+Contained in this temporal guardian, specific moral universal laws were spelled out for humanity's obedience, (the Ten Commandments).

-The Mosaic covenant God reaffirmed the covenant He made to Abraham earlier, that his descendants would be as many as the stars in the sky and it would be with those who came out of Egypt.
-The Mosaic Covenant was a new covenant to them and it was given to those who came out of Egypt, especially the 12 tribes of Israel at Mount Sinai.
+God reaffirmed the Abraham covenant perpetuation through the Mosaic covenant that He made to Abraham earlier, in which his descendants would be as many as the stars in the sky, and it would be with those who came out of Egypt.
+The Mosaic Covenant was a new covenant to them, and it was given to those who came out of Egypt, especially the 12 tribes of Israel at Mount Sinai.
 Whenever the book of Hebrews refers to an old covenant in the New Testament, it is contrasting the Mosaic Covenant with the prophesied New Covenant as it relating to the Nation Israel, Hebrews 10:16-18, Jeremiah 31:31–34, and now fulfilled and available to them through the Redemptive Covenant in the second stage.
-The Mosaic Covenant and Laws give illustrations of types of the finished work of redemption through the Lord Jesus Christ, Hebrews 8; Hebrews 1;1- 4; 3:1-6; 4:14-16; 5: 1-11; 7:14-19; 9: 1-5; 9: 9; 9:16-23; 10:1; 11:23-29; 11:1-2, 18-24, (Better than Angels, better than Moses, better priesthood, better covenant, better sacrifice, and better than all the witness around us).
+The Mosaic Covenant and Laws give illustrations of types of the finished work of redemption through the Lord Jesus Christ, (better than Angels, better than Moses, better priesthood, better covenant, better sacrifice, and better than all the witness around us), Hebrews 8; Hebrews 1;1- 4; 3:1-6; 4:14-16; 5: 1-11; 7:14-19; 9: 1-5; 9: 9; 9:16-23; 10:1; 11:23-29; 11:1-2, 18-24,

 The Nation of Israel was given a multiple number of covenants manifested in the Dispensation of Promise.
 The list of covenants are:

-- the Covenant of the Palestine, a specific area on this earth,
+- The Covenant of Palestine, a specific area on this earth,

 - Covenant of the Savior, the Promise Seed passing through them,

-The Perpetual Covenant of the Sabbath made at Mount Sinai was a sign for the Nation of Israel to remember that the LORD is the ‘I AM’ who sanctified them, Exodus 31:12-17.
+The Perpetual Covenant of the Sabbath made at Mount Sinai was a sign for the Nation of Israel to remember that the LORD is the ‘I AM,’ who sanctified them, Exodus 31:12-17.
 This covenant is a sign for Israel, forever calling them to remember their deliverance from Egypt by Jehovah.
-This covenant to Israel incorporated a universal law of rest modified, which was already given at creation and now relating to the name, ‘I AM’ and the deliverance of Israel from Egypt.
+This covenant to Israel was incorporated into the universal law of rest.
+It was originally given at creation, and now it relates to the name, ‘I AM,’ who delivered Israel from Egypt.

 A universal principle about a day of rest is repeated to the world that God gave to humanity to observe.
 The Day of Rest is connected with a time one can worship God.
-In the Dispensation of Grace we see the modification is removed for this dispensation.
-It does not make one more holy when one observes it, the Apostle Paul states, do not judge a person spiritually for observing or not observing.
-The Day of Rest is any day after six days of work, which should be observed, Colossians 2:16, Genesis 2:3.
+In the Dispensation of Grace we see the practice modified for this dispensation; the day of rest does not necessarily fall on the same day in a seven day increment.
+It does not make one more holy when one observes it on a certain day of the week, the Apostle Paul states, do not judge a person spiritually for observing or not observing it as a Jewish mandate on a particular day.
+The universal Day of Rest is any day after six days of work that should be observed in a seven day period, Colossians 2:16, Genesis 2:3.
+It still remains as a Jewish eternal covenant mandate relating to the ‘I AM,’ and to all others, Jehovah God is the ‘I Am,' the all existing One!
 (Note: the day of rest of Genesis is given after six days of work, and not necessary a day of the week.)

-Empowering for eternity the Redemptive Covenant gave the Davidic Covenant fulfillment of the prophesied descendant, with its authorized King or Messiah, Hebrews 9:12.
-The Davidic Covenant will find full fulfillment or completion in the Dispensation of the Kingdom.
-When His earthly rule is over on this old earth, His eternal rule in the Dispensation of the Fullness of Time will be established with the new heaven and earth, Revelation 20:6; Revelation 11:15, Ephesians 1:10.
+Empowering for eternity, the Redemptive Covenant gave the Davidic Covenant fulfillment of the prophesied descendant, with its authorized King or Messiah, Hebrews 9:12.
+The Davidic Covenant will find fulfillment or completion in the Dispensation of the Kingdom.
+The fulfillment of His earthly rule on this old earth, begins His eternal rule in the Dispensation of the Fullness of Time, establishing the new heaven and earth, Revelation 20:6; Revelation 11:15, Ephesians 1:10.

-Today, He is King, Messiah of humanity, we're under His heavenly authority, though He is not physically present here on earth Ephesians 1:20-23.
+Today, He is King, Messiah of humanity, we're under His heavenly authority, though He is not physically present here on earth, Ephesians 1:20-23.
 Believers today are responsible to carry out the economy according to the Mystery dispensation of Equality, Ephesians 3; II Corinthians 5: 17-23.
-The Holy Spirit is residing within believers physical bodies, operating to fulfill the promises of the New Covenant to those who are His, making them ambassadors to the world.
+The Holy Spirit is residing within believers' physical bodies, operating to fulfill the promises of the New Covenant to those who are His, making them ambassadors to the world.
 God purchased believers by the crucifixion and resurrection, and makes His presence in each believer's body, calling it His Temple, I Corinthians 6:19-20.
-(Transformed believers, Romans 12:1-2; II Corinthians 3:18; Romans 10:9-13; I John 5:9-14).
+(The transformed believers' responsability, Romans 12:1-2; II Corinthians 3:18; Romans 10:9-13; I John 5:9-14).
 The Church, meaning, the called out believers of today are called His Body, Ephesians 1:22-23.

 The old covenant to the Nation of Israel, referred to in the book of Hebrews, is the Mosaic Covenant, Exodus 34:8-10, 27-28.
-The ‘new’ refers to the New Covenant as it related to the Nation of Israel's promises and redemption fulfilling his promise to them.
-God promised He would make a new covenant unique to the Nation, Jeremiah 31:31.
-The New Covenant for Israel is in addition to the other covenants promised and already given, which will be fulfilled in the last dispensation.
-The book of Hebrews gives hope of the continuation of the original promises under the New Covenant that validates or authenticates all the other covenants of promises made to Israel.
+The ‘new’ refers to the New Covenant as it related to the Nation of Israel's promises, and the redemption fulfilling his promise for Israel.
+God promised He would make a new covenant unique the Nation, Jeremiah 31:31.
+The New Covenant for Israel is in addition to the other covenants promised, and already given that will be fulfilled in the last dispensation.
+The book of Hebrews gives hope of the continuation of the original promises under the New Covenant, and validates or authenticates all the other covenants promised to Israel.

 The covenant spoken of in the book of Hebrews to Moses was being replaced with a better Covenant, the New Covenant: